rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 # Projection

 When rendering a 3D scene using OpenGL, we need to map coordinates of the viewable area to the coordinates of the *clip space* where all $x$, $y$, and $z$ coordinates are between the values of $+1$ and $-1$.
+Remember, in our previous programs we drew shapes in the range of $-1.0$ to $1.0$ in the $x$ and $y$ dimensions.
+That is the coordinate space of everything that OpenGL renders on screen.
+But when our scene is defined in a much larger coordinate system, we need to map the vertices from the scene space to the clip space.

 ## The View Frustum

-We use a shape called a *frustum* to represent the viewable perspective, which is basically a pyramid with its tip cut off lying on its side.
-The top points towards the viewer along the negative $z$-axis where the tip of the pyramid would be at the origin.
+We represent the viewable area using a shape called a *frustum*, which is basically a pyramid with its tip cut off lying on its side.
+It is centered around the the negative $z$-axis and its top points towards the viewer where the tip of the pyramid would be where the viewer is at the origin.

 ![The frustum is a pyramid on its side with the top cut off, pointing towards the viewer's position at the origin.](https://robsonger.dev/software-engineering-lab/assets/images/perspective_frustum.png)

 We can adjust this shape to make objects appear farther away or closer to the camera, and decide which objects to render based on their distance within a specified range.
 The values we use to adjust the frustum are the *near distance*, the *far distance*, the *angle of view*, and the *aspect ratio*.

 The near distance and far distance are measured in units along the $z$-axis.
-The near distance (also called the *near clipping distance*) sets the limit for the points closest to the viewer that will render.
-Likewise, the far distance (also called the *far clipping distance*) sets the limit for the points farthest away from the viewer that will render.
+The near distance (also called the *near clipping distance*) sets the limit for the closest viewable points.
+Likewise, the far distance (also called the *far clipping distance*) sets the limit for the farthest viewable points.
 When we choose not to render a point based on its location, this is called *clipping*.

-The angle of view is the angle between the top and bottom planes of the frustum if those planes were extended the origin.
+The angle of view is the angle between the top and bottom planes of the frustum as if those planes extended all the way to the origin.

 ![The angle of view is the angle formed by the intersection of the top and bottom planes of the frustum.](https://robsonger.dev/software-engineering-lab/assets/images/perspective_angle.png)